nanodocumet/Nanodicom/README.txt

 Explanation
 -----------
-There seems to be only one available DICOM parser: php-dicom.
+There seems to be only one available PHP DICOM parser: php-dicom.
 However, after using it for a while (I took the lead on that project and added some new features), I felt that it needed a big overhaul.
 The rationale for this new toolkit is to provide the following features: